 Installing a sump pump and waterproofing system is the least disruptive and most effective way to keep a crawl space dry - and keep it dry all the time!

-The following are steps our basement waterproofing technicians take when installing a sump pump system in your home.
-At Burke Construction, our certified basement waterproofers can install a complete sump pump system in just one visit to your home!
+The following are steps our crawl space waterproofing technicians take when installing a sump pump system in your home.
+At Burke Construction, our certified crawl space waterproofers can install a complete sump pump system in just one visit to your home!

 For a FREE sump pump installation estimate in PA, including Stroudsburg, Easton, Allentown and other nearby areas, call or e-mail us today!

 First, a sump pump pit is excavated for the liner and pump to be placed in.
 This protects your sump pump from the mud and debris around the pump pit.